 In the morning, consider a Pop Waffle (a giant fresh waffle with the Pop logo stamped onto it) or a Pop Tart Breakfast Sandwich (exactly what it sounds like – bacon, egg, and cheese between two strawberry Pop Tarts).
 As you’re lounging poolside, consider snacking on Poppin’ Nachos Supreme or sip on a drink from Petals Pool Bar, like a Lava Lamp or Hula Hoop cocktail.

 Okay, if you are going to Walt Disney World, you have to expect that you’re going to see kids – and a lot of them.
 Of course they’ll be in the parks, but even in areas typically for adults-only in the real world (like fancy restaurants and concierge-level hotel suites), children should be expected at Disney.

-But if you’re travelling without kids, you may want a bit of a reprieve which can be hard to find at any hotel – value, moderate, or deluxe.
+But if you’re traveling without kids, you may want a bit of a reprieve which can be hard to find at any hotel – value, moderate, or deluxe.
 If you’re looking for a resort on-property to keep that Disney Magic going throughout your whole trip but want a quieter mornings and less splashing in the pools, the Pop may be for you.

-I grew up in the 90’s and love to hear the Backstreet Boys on the speaker at the pool, or take a dip in the Computer Pool (complete with a 90’s style webpage of the day Animal Kingdom opened!).
+Disney’s Pop Century Resort celebrates popular culture from the 1950s, 60s, 70s, 80s, and 90s.
+You’ll hear music, see artifacts, and read trivia all inspired by the trends of those times.
+I grew up in the 90’s and love to hear the Backstreet Boys on the speaker at the pool, especially while taking a dip in the Computer Pool (complete with a 90s style webpage of the day Animal Kingdom opened!).

-So next time you’re heading to WDW, consider giving my go-to resort a try and stay at the Pop Century.
-Give our friends at Destinations to Travel a shout and they can help you work out all the details of your Perfect vacation to WDW.
+So the next time you’re heading to WDW, consider giving my go-to resort a try and stay at the Pop Century – it’s got a lot going for it: location, food, grownup appeal, value, and nostalgia.
+Neat-o!

 Signing off with Peace, Love, and Mickey Mouse!